 If you want more information about health care directives, please contact your health care provider, your attorney, or:

-As a patient of MNGI Digestive Health, P.A. and its Ambulatory Surgical Centers, this policy affords you, the patient, the right to:
+As a patient of MNGI Digestive Health, P.A. and Affiliates, MNGI Endoscopy ASC, Inc. or Affiliated Endoscopy Centers, LLC or Minnesota Endoscopy Center, LLC this policy affords you, the patient, the right to:

 Minnesota Outpatient Surgical Center Patients’ Bill of Rights